influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/data-retention.md

 ## When does data actually get deleted?

 InfluxDB routinely deletes [Parquet](https://parquet.apache.org/) files containing only expired data.
-InfluxDB retains expired Parquet files for at least 100 days for disaster recovery.
+InfluxDB retains expired Parquet files for approximately 100 days for disaster recovery.
 After the disaster recovery period, expired Parquet files are permanently deleted and cannot be recovered.